 Ways to Celebrate

 During NAIDOC Week, people across the country are encouraged to participate in local community celebrations organised by government agencies, local councils, businesses and schools.
-To accommodate social distancing guidelines, the activities for 2020 will be a mix of in-person and virtual events, and there are many other ways to celebrate and raise awareness.
+Whatever your interests and schedule, there are a variety of ways to celebrate and raise awareness.

 Here are a few suggestions for how you can get involved: